 - Freight railway tracks: Providing robust support for the heavy loads carried by freight trains.

-- Urban and commuter rail systems: Maintaining track integrity in areas with high traffic volumes.
+- Urban and Commuter rail systems: Maintaining track integrity in areas with high traffic volumes.

 - Specialty and scenic railways: Supporting tracks in various environmental conditions, from mountainous terrains to coastal regions.